Bitbucket Pipelines

 ### 2. Configure Repository Variables

-Before using the pipe, configure these repository variables in **Repository Settings → Pipelines → Repository variables**:
+Before using the pipe, configure this repository variable in **Repository Settings → Pipelines → Repository variables**:

 ## Basic Usage